 And if you don’t have anything that works yet?
 Flip the script: 20% to principles that you’re almost certain are true (according to successful people in the field), then 80% on testing.

 Remember, shotgun and narrow.
-You evolve by testing new ideas and putting in the hours, slowly eliminating what doesn’t work.
+You evolve by testing new ideas and putting in the hours, honing your skills while slowly eliminating what doesn’t work.
 Persevere, but iterate.
-You can’t simply be grinding away at the exact same things for the next ten years.
+You can’t simply grind away at the exact same things for the next ten years.
 Best case scenario, you’ve found something that works, but will eventually change.
 Worst case scenario, you haven’t found anything that works, and you’re spinning your wheels in a mud pit.

 Ultimately, evolving is a question of mindset.
 Once we find something that produces results, or assume a core belief as part of our identity, change becomes difficult.
 To adapt, we must have strong beliefs loosely held.
-That means having the confidence to double down on what’s working right now while still being able to pivot the instant the market renders your current strategies obsolete.
+That means having the confidence to double down on what’s working right now while still being able to pivot the instant the market renders our current strategies or tactics obsolete.